 Treatment and Control

-Live avirulent vaccines administered either intranasally or via the water are very effective for the prevention of disease caused by S choleraesuis.
-Avirulent vaccines may also be effective in reducing levels of salmon-ellae in the tissues of swine at slaughter.
+Live avirulent vaccines administered either intranasally or via the water are very effective for prevention of disease caused by S choleraesuis.
+Avirulent vaccines may also effectively reduce levels of salmonellae in the tissues of swine at slaughter.
 Parenteral administration of antibacterials to acutely ill pigs and medication of the affected group via water or feed may decrease the severity of the outbreak.
 Neomycin and lincomycin-spectinomycin are the most often used water medications.
-Carbodox in the feed is often used as a preventive.
-Susceptibility testing of the isolated organism is useful in selecting an appropriate antibacterial.
+Carbadox in the feed is often used as a preventive.
+Susceptibility testing of the isolated organism is useful to select an appropriate antibacterial.
 Thorough cleaning and disinfection of contaminated facilities and elimination of the source of the organism decrease the likelihood of repeated epidemics.